 Panel Discussion at CSUN Assistive Technology Conference 2019

 Ryan Pugh, Director of Accessibility, will be presenting this year at CSUN on Friday, March 15 at 3:00 PM (PDT), along with Mike Gifford, CEO of Open Concept, and Amy Mason, Access Technology Specialist at the San Francisco Lighthouse for the Blind.
 They will be challenging organizations to move beyond technical compliance.
 This talk will highlight some of the limitations of a checklist-based approach to accessibility and will address practical measures to affect larger systemic changes.
 The web doesn’t function in isolation and it is rapidly changing.
 Individually and organizationally we can take measures to improve the accessibility of the system.
+Culture change is the key to affecting change.

 WCAG and the Checklist

-WCAG 2.0 is often presented as fifty-ish checkboxes to achieve accessibility.
+Web Contact Accessibility Guideilnes (WCAG) is often presented as fifty-ish checkboxes to achieve accessibility.
 If it’s that easy, why isn’t the world fully accessible?
 Here’s a better approach.

 WCAG provides us with four principles, approximately a dozen guidelines and a great many success criteria that can help act as a roadmap for accessibility on the web.
 Governments around the world have enacted laws embedding the 2008 Web Content Accessibility Guidelines 2.0 AA as the default standard for compliance.
 It is always going to be a challenge to interpret a philosophical guideline as if it were a technical manual in order to reach the desired standard.

-The goal of the panel is to highlight ways which institutions can implement cultural changes to see perpetual, incremental improvements in digital accessibility and learn to proactively avoid accessibility barriers instead of fighting fires as they arise.
+The goal of the panel is to highlight ways in which institutions can implement culture changes to see perpetual, incremental improvements in digital accessibility and learn to proactively avoid accessibility barriers instead of fighting fires as they arise.
 A clearly defined goal of universal usability with a heavy emphasis on user experience is what creates a robust and adaptable foundation for a culture of compliance, regardless of the currently accepted standard.
 This foundation is also the key to exceeding the limitations of what can be codified into a testable ruleset.
 This philosophy also ensures that when standards change or technologies evolve, no one is caught having to start over from scratch to meet a new checklist.

 Concepts in Accessibility Improvement